kintone-labs/kintone-ui-component/docs/Reference/Alert.md

 ## Methods
 ### render()
-Get dom element of component.
+Get dom element of the component.

 **Parameter**